-Source: Thomson One SDC, Prowess, Caste mapping.
+Source: Thomson One SDC, Prowess, caste mapping.
 Each node represents a dominant jati on a board.
-Fontsize is proportional to the number of same-jati deals.
+The font size is proportional to the number of same-jati deals.
 Two nodes are connected if there is an M&A deal between firms whose boards are dominated by the corresponding jatis.
-Arrow points toward the target.
-Width of the arrow is proportional to the number of deals between those two jatis.
-The arrow is blue (red) if the number of same-jati deals for the acquirer's dominant jati is higher (lower) than that with firms dominated by other jatis.
+The arrow points toward the target.
+The width of the arrow is proportional to the number of deals between those two jatis.
+The arrow is grey (black) if the number of same-jati deals for the acquirer's dominant jati is higher (lower) than that with firms dominated by other jatis.

-connected if there is an M&A deal between firms dominated by the two jatis, with the arrow emerging from the acquirer and pointing toward the target.
-The thickness of the connection is proportional to the number of deals between firms dominated by those particular jatis.
-Finally, the connections are in blue (red) if the number of same-jati deals for the acquirer's dominant jati is higher (lower) than the number of deals with firms dominated by different jatis.
-The graph is predominantly blue, revealing that for most jatis dominating an acquiring firm's board, the majority of the deals are with target firms dominated by the same jati.
+same-jati deals for the acquirer's dominant jati is higher (lower) than the number of deals with firms dominated by different jatis.
+The graph is predominantly grey, revealing that for most jatis dominating an acquiring firm's board, the majority of the deals are with target firms dominated by the same jati.
+5